Homeschooling 2021: Your Top Online Resources.

 Any science experiment you could ever think of is nicely organised into lots of different sections.
 Much of the equipment you can find at home but well worth exploring to try and do a science experiment every few days.https://www.sfi.ie/engagement/discover-primary-science-and-maths/activities-search/

-ttps://www.duolingo.com/ A wonderfully accessible app for Senior pupils and parents!
+ttps://www.duolingo.com/ A wonderfully accessible app for Senior classes and parents.
 Try 10min lessons a day, or more.
 Tá an Aip as Gaeilge go hiontach ar fad and the app in Ialiano è fantastica…..freisin:)

-http://www.twinkl.com Created by teachers, ideal for home education, it has lots of appealing games, stories, worksheets, themed and seasonal, etc. It is offering a free month’s subscription (enter offer code: IRLTWINKLHELPS).
+http://www.twinkl.com Created by teachers, ideal for home education, it has lots of appealing games, stories, worksheets, themed and seasonal, etc. It offered a free month’s subscription last year (enter offer code: IRLTWINKLHELPS).

 http://www.scoilnet.ie This is the bible of the Irish Curriculum.
 A seriously well researched and resourced platform which is used extensively by educators in Primary and Secondary schools.